UPPMAX/NAISS_Slurm/docs/jobscripts.md

     srun python hello-world-array.py $SLURM_ARRAY_TASK_ID
     ```

+!!! hint

-    You can find the above script under one of the cluster resources folders in the exercise tarball.
+    Try it!
+You can find the above script under any of the cluster resources folders in the exercise tarball.

 ### Some array comments